Microcontroller Tutorial Made for the Beginner

 Find out more than you probably every wanted to know about an LED (Light Emitting Diode) and how to hook it up to the microcontroller.

-We delve into programming the microcontroller a bit more and make the LED blink.
-The microcontroller
+We delve into microcontroller programming a bit more and make the LED blink.

 In this tutorial, we add the ability for the human to interact with the microcontroller.
 A button is added to change the blink speed on the LED.